aldrn-bnu/aldrn-bnu/README.md

-<h2 align="left">Hi 👋!
-My name is Aldrin and I'm an engineering student pursuing Artificial Intelligence and Data Science from Kerala, India 🇮🇳</h2>
+<h2 align="left">Heyyy, Aldrin here;</h2>

 ---

 ### 🧾 About Me
-- 🎓 Currently studying AI & DS
+- 🎓 Btech with specialization in AI & DS
-- 💻 I enjoy working with code, circuits, and real-time applications
+- 💻 I enjoy working with code, circuits, UAV and whatnots
-- 🧠 Always curious to learn new tools, libraries, and technologies
+- 🧠 Curious to work on new stuff i have 0 idea on
-- 🛠️ Focused on practical implementation and intuitive user experience

 ---